pg-format/pg-highlight/README.md

 - `highlight` Script to highlight with [kate-syntax-highlighting](https://github.com/KDE/syntax-highlighting) Use option `--syntax-trace` with `katelight` to display additional information, e.g.

+### TextMade / Ace

+TextMate grammar files are also used by Ace editor, also used by GitHub.

 ### CodeMirror

 Planned.
 See <https://github.com/pg-format/pg-formatter> for a first version.